The Deep-Sky Observer and Quarterly Journal Archive

 The contents lists and editorials for The Deep-Sky Observer are available to read online.
 For a paper or PDF copy of latest edition why not join the Webb Deep-Sky Society?

-Most of the early paper issues have now disappeared, but they survive in digital form and are available on our archive DVDs.
-To order back copies of the DSO, or our Archive DVDs, please contact Webb Deep-Sky Society sales.
+Most of the early paper issues have now disappeared, but they survive in digital form and are available on our archive DVDs or USB flash drives.

 The Webb Archive DVD holds scans of all the Magazine and Journal Publications released by the Webb Society since the first Quarterly Journal in 1968 and some 250 people have contributed articles over the 40+ year period.

 In 2007, The Webb Society celebrated its 40th anniversary.
 It was formed as a result of interest shown in early deep-sky columns by John Larard in The Astronomer magazine.
 Since the first Quarterly Journal (Vol 1 No 1) came out in June 1968 the Society has been constantly active and the ‘QJ’ (later to evolve into the Deep-Sky Observer) has been the main organ through which observations have been transmitted to enthusiasts all around the world.

 The earliest editions of the Quarterly Journal were produced in small numbers and so there are very few complete sets in existence.
 In 2007, Tim Walker, the Society Webmaster, announced that he was willing to scan all the main Society publications from the beginning.
 This DVD is the result.
 It contains the complete contents of the Quarterly Journal/Deep-Sky Observer from June 1968 to mid-2010.
 This required hundreds of hours of work at the scanner by Tim, involving some 6,500 pages, and the committee is extremely grateful to him for his dedicated effort.